 As with most of our adventures this week, we got a little sidetracked.
 Time appeared to have taken a holiday too and quite how, without hurrying, without rushing, we managed to explore so many places in two days I cannot say.

-We were, of course, talking a lot, so the miles just seemed to melt beneath the wheels.
-It began, perhaps, with the decision to take the A303 which runs past Stonehenge… you crest the hill and below you the iconic circle appears under the early morning sky.
+We were, as usual, talking a lot, so the miles just seemed to melt beneath the wheels.
+It began, perhaps, with the decision to take the A303 which runs past Stonehenge… you crest the hill and below you, the iconic circle appears under the early morning sky.
 It was a good place to begin a journey into the landscapes of the past and we watched the hills for earthworks as we travelled south and west.

 We stopped at Cadbury, famed as the legendary site of Camelot.
-After visiting the tiny, medieval church there we climbed the giant, prehistoric hillfort in the growing heat.
-The earthworks are huge.. a stupendous achievement.
-Walking the perimeter the distant vistas were already masked by the heat haze, but on the horizon it was possible to see the distinctive shape of Glastonbury Tor.
+After visiting the tiny, medieval church there we climbed the huge, prehistoric hillfort in the growing heat.
+The earthworks are a stupendous achievement.
+Walking the perimeter, the distant vistas were already masked by the heat haze but on the horizon, it was possible to see the distinctive shape of Glastonbury Tor.

 In these high places the past comes to life and, if you listen and watch with the eyes of heart and mind, the ancestors whisper their tales to the inner ear, peopling the landscape with life and colour.

 By this time the sun was high, and an early lunch appeared to be in order.
 There is a pub in Cadbury…

 Another drive, another ancient church and we reached our destination, Cerne Abbas, where the giant looms over the hillside.
 The viewing area is in a convenient little car park…there is no real way to see it, so large it is, other than from this distance.
 And, let’s face it, only fools would choose to park up and climb to the top in the middle of the day in a heatwave….